 Unique Eats and Eateries of Denver, by Chad Chisholm, offers gorgeous photos (Chisholm is a commercial photographer) and fun descriptions.
 The headline for Saucy Noodle reads, “If you don’t like garlic, go home!”

 Where to Go Beyond Denver

 Of course, you want to get out and explore those beautiful Rocky Mountains surrounding Denver!
-Be sure to check out the Ottsworld 7 Day Trips from Denver – these will take you deep into the mountains and back!
+Be sure to check out these 7 day trips from Denver for trips deep into the mountains and back!

 Pikes Peak Grandeur

 Colorado Springs is only an hour’s drive south of Denver on I-25 and is not your grandfather’s Colorado Springs.
 Brewpubs, restaurants, and a magnificent landscape may surprise today’s visitors.
 Nature provides many of the enticements that lured explorers long ago and captivate visitors today.

 Zipline over Seven Falls with Broadmoor Outfitters, ride horseback or Segway through Garden of the Gods, or explore caves at Cave of the Winds with Adventures Out West.
 As a kid, I experienced all these attractions when I traveled with my parents and siblings from our home in western Kansas to “the Springs,” but never via horse, zipline or Segway.